Promoted from the diaries by streiff. Promotion does not imply endorsement.

 While some were displeased, this is an optional gesture, and choosing not to do so does not break with royal protocol.
 Although bowing is not a hard and fast rule, some believe it to be mandatory.

-Personally, I think it’d be pretty ridiculous for US Presidents to bow before the monarchy we won our independence from, but maybe I’m just weird.
-Oddly enough, there is actually no prohibition on walking ahead of the Queen either, but what fun would it be if the twitter-verse observed that fact?
+Personally, I think it’d be pretty ridiculous for US Presidents to bow before the monarchy we won our independence from, but that’s just me.
+Oddly enough, despite the hair fires being set, there is actually no prohibition on walking ahead of the Queen either, but what fun would it be if the twitter-verse observed that fact?
 In reality, it appears that Trump was largely gracious for the visit.

-While this is all much ado about nothing, it’s hilariously ironic to see people who’ve no doubt accused Trump of being authoritarian in some manner now losing their minds over him not showing absolute fealty to an actual monarch.
+While this is much ado about nothing, it’s hilariously ironic to see people who’ve no doubt accused Trump of being authoritarian likewise losing their minds over him not showing absolute fealty to an actual monarch.